-Bro.
-Jones:-The article in the Journal of Oct.
-10th, under the heading of "Two Souls in One Body," reminds me of a letter written to Brick Pomeroy some five or six years ago.
-As his paper was somewhat noted for abuse of political opponents, it frequently drew lettersfrom them which were anything but compli-mentary to him or his course.
-These, as I presume you are aware, he frequently published.
+BRO.
+JONES:- The article in the JOURNAL of Oct 10th, under the heading of "Two Souls in One Body," reminds me of a letter written to Brick Pomeroy some five on six years ago.
+As his paper was somewhat noted for abuse of political opponents, it frequently drew letters from them which were anything but compli-mentary to him or his course.
+These, as I presume you are aware, he frequently pubished.
 Among the unpublished ones is the following, which as the grounds there taken are sustained by the Buck story so far as re-lates to the dual condition of all, please insert in your columns: